larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 referenced in {{introduction}} shall remain in effect.

-The intent of this memo is to provide the widest possible freedom of action to administrators and moderators, with a few constraints.
+The intent of this memo is to provide the widest possible freedom of action to administrators and moderators, with the expectation that the minimal actions necessary will be taken.
+Those who are directed to stop disrupting a forum must do so immediately.
+Further disruptions may lead to further corrective actions.

 Examples of actions that could be taken include:

 - Automated rate limiting mechanisms;